devnote-dev/ptero-notes/wings/websocket.md

 _Replace the values with `<>` accordingly._

-Websocket payloads will always have the event name, but the event arguments can be empty.

-When sending requests to the server, make sure the payload is in the above format.
+Websocket payloads will always have the event name, but the event arguments can be empty or unset.
+When sending requests to the websocket, make sure the payload is in the above format.
 If the event requires arguments, they must be in string form.

 ### Events you can send